au-summer/hyprtile/README.md

 The idea is that each workspace is a column, with each workspace being a tile in that column.
 The columns are arranged horizontally, and the workspaces in each column are arranged vertically.
 This allows for a more flexible and logical management of windows and workspaces.

+## Installation

+1. Clone the repository
+1. Build the plugin using `make`
+1. Run `hyprctl plugin load /path/to/hyprtile.so`
+1. Set `"sort-by": "name"` in `"hyprland/workspaces"` waybar setting

 ## Dispatchers

 - `hyprtile:workspace number` - Switch to the last focused workspace on that column.